georgizk/ims-release/docs/apispec.md

 -----|------|------------
-projectId | integer | The unique id of the project under which the release was created releaseId | integer | The unique id of the release chapter | string | The new chapter number version | integer | The new version number for the release status | string | The new status of the release
+projectId | integer | The unique id of the project under which the release was created releaseId | integer | The unique id of the release identifier | string | The new unique identifier for the release version | integer | The new version number for the release status | string | The new status of the release